williamoli1616/Subcritical-control-rod-calibration-method-TRIGA-Data-analysis/README.md

-In this python code the calibration of the control rod is performend on the basis of the data acquired at the TRIGA in Pavia, using the Subcritical method.
+In this Python code, the calibration of the control rod is performed based on the data acquired at the TRIGA in Pavia, using the Subcritical method.
-The code provides the total reactivity control rod worth and its respective uncertainty analysis
+The code provides the total reactivity control rod worth and its respective uncertainties